akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Postprocessing.md

 ```
 3. An ".xdmf" file will be created.
 Copy all the h5 files and the xdmf file to your computer to visualize.

-**Note that the xdmf file only serves as a link between the Paraview and the h5 files.
-Paraview need both the h5 and xdmf files.*
+**Note that the xdmf file only serves as a link between the ParaView and the h5 files.
+ParaView need both the h5 and xdmf files.*

-## 2. Postprocessing in Paraview
+## 2. Postprocessing in ParaView

-After the files are ready to be read in Paraview, here are some helpful commands when using the software:
+After the files are ready to be read in ParaView, here are some helpful commands when using the software:

-1. **Paraview → Edit → Settings → General**, search for “Cache” and tick “Cache Geometry For Animation” to speed up picture creation for animation.
+1. **ParaView → Edit → Settings → General**, search for “Cache” and tick “Cache Geometry For Animation” to speed up picture creation for animation.

 2. **Import flow domain**: Velocity in model part “FluidModelPart.fluid_computational_model_part”:
   - Create **slices** &rarr; define a plane by its origin (coordinates) and the normal (coordinates or select normal).
   - Use **stream tracer** to visualize velocity (one of the symbols above the pipeline browser).
   - **Set opacity of the flow domain** so that slices, stream tracer and structure can be seen.
 Adjust lighting according to preference.
-  - Vorticity visualization using the **Q-criterion** (later use iso-surface for Q-values in range of 0.2 - 0.01 1/s): follow [this link](https://discourse.paraview.org/t/qcriterion-in-paraview/2355) for a guide in using Q-criterion in Paraview.
+  - Vorticity visualization using the **Q-criterion** (later use iso-surface for Q-values in range of 0.2 - 0.01 1/s): follow [this link](https://discourse.paraview.org/t/qcriterion-in-paraview/2355) for a guide in using Q-criterion in ParaView.

 3. **Import pressure on Structure**: Pressure in model part  “FluidModelPart.NoSlip3D_structure” (or similar ModelPart name instead of structure):
   -  Same principles regarding creating slices and visualization as with the velocity.